mazpe/Faxsmile/readme.md

 # NOTES
+## Company
+- After a company entity is created the model creates the company admin user account if a contact email has been set
+- Deleting a company cascades and deletes the company clients and associates users

 ## Clients
 - After a client entity is created the model creates the clients admin user account if a contact email has been set
 - Deleting a client it will set to null the client_id field on faxes previously owned by client